izyware/devops/README.md

 Exploring codebuild setup and viewing a build projects details

     npm run codebuild.projectDetails queryObject.izyUser 86 queryObject.projectName myProject

+If your application generates or uses docker containers as part of its CICD, you will need to use privilaged mode inside codebuild.
+Notice that the filesystem/volume mapping and network interfaces addresses can get confusing in this case.
+The most common issue reported on MacOS platforms vs Linux (Codebuild) is that the docker-compose volume mapping (using the volumes block) on Mac will only work if full path to host operating system is provided.

+You may use the dockertools/serviceprobe docker image to troubleshoot these issues.
+Refer to the Dockerfile for more information and examples about how to use the tool.
+Notice that if you are using dockercompose you can specifiy the following in the environment section:

+    ENV CONTAINER_CONTEXT: Service Probe
+    ENV SLEEP_SECONDS: 5
+    ENV CMD_TO_RUN: /usr/bin/nc -vz localhost 3306

+## Route53
+* Redirect apex domain to www using Route 53: You should create an S3 bucket, Properties > Static website hosting and setup Redirect requests.
+Once thats setup, you can add a record for A - IPv4 address.
+Select Yes for Alias, and enter the S3 bucket you created earlier.

-# TerraForm
+# Terraform
-We recommend using the TerraForm docker image.
+We recommend using the Terraform docker image.
 We provide template apps in the apps folder.
 As an example, to quickly setup and deploy a static website for a domain follow these steps:

 Deep clone the app directory: